BGC RESEARCH TEAM

 YOUTH PROGRAMS, RESEARCHER

-Dahlia is a Master’s student at the University of Florida.
-She supports BGC through our monthly newsletter and team communications.
+Dahlia has a bachelor’s degree in Education Sciences (School, Society, and Policy focus) and Spanish and an MA in Curriculum and Instruction from the University of Florida.
+Dahlia’s identity as a child of immigrants and first-generation Cuban-American has informed her interests in Latina Girlhood studies and immigrant and migrant experiences within the education system.
 Her research interests include understanding how Latina students experience marginalization and oppression within schooling spaces and how they envision pathways to resistance and equity.